 This expansion pack added an entirely new gamemode to spore, being able to make your own adventures, as well as playing other player’s adventures.
 These adventures were also added to the space stage.

-Dr. Pepper controversy
+Bot Parts Pack/Dr. Pepper controversy

 The Spore Bot parts pack, also known as the Dr. Pepper DLC and similar names, was an expansion released on January 1st of 2010 as a part of a promotion with, you guessed it, Dr. Pepper.
+They were only available at select Arby's and Taco Bell stores up until the end of 2010, meaning a lot of the player base was physically unable to obtain these parts without modding.

 Spin-off Titles